MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 1. In the "Azure Container service settings" blade, set **Agent count** to **2**, **Master count** to **1**, and enter a DNS name in the **DNS prefix** box.
 (The DNS name doesn't have to be unique across Azure, but it does have to be unique to a data center.)
 Then click **OK**.

-	> When you create an Azure container service, one or more master VMs are created to orchestrate the workload.
+	> When you create an Azure Container Service, one or more master VMs are created to orchestrate the workload.
 In addition, an [Azure Virtual Machine Scale Set](https://azure.microsoft.com/en-us/documentation/articles/virtual-machine-scale-sets-overview/) is created to provide VMs for the "agents," or VMs that the master VMs delegate work to.
 Docker container instances are hosted in the agent VMs.
 By default, Azure uses a standard D2 virtual machine for each agent.
 These are dual-core machines with 7 GB of RAM.
 Agent VMs are created as needed to handle the workload.
 In this example, there will be one master VM and up to two agent VMs, regardless of the number of Docker container instances.

 	![Service settings](Images/docker-acs-service-settings.png)